mattmcspirit/azurestack/deployment/multinode/README.md

 ### Known Issues
 * A Windows Server 2016 ISO is required.
 This should be build 1607 (The RTM release) and not any of the Windows Server Semi-Annual Channel releases (1709, 1803, 1809).
 These have not been validated for support with the database and App Service resource providers, so don't use those builds at this time.
 The script will block their usage.
-* If you wish to upload Windows Server 2019 images for testing, please use the 17763 build, which is the Windows Server 2019 RTM and can be downloaded from here: https://www.microsoft.com/en-us/evalcenter/evaluate-windows-server-2019
+* If you wish to upload Windows Server 2019 images for testing, please use the 17763 build, which is the Windows Server 2019 RTM.
+All ISOs should be the MSDN/Visual Studio/Volume License media and **NOT** evaluation media.
-* Do not use a mapped drive for your -downloadPath on your ASDK host.
+* Do not use a mapped drive for your -downloadPath on your workstation.
 There are known issues which are yet to be resolved.
 Please use a local drive.

 ### Troubleshooting & Improvements
 This script, and the packages have been developed, and tested, to the best of my ability.
 I'm not a PowerShell guru, nor a specialist in Linux scripting, thus, if you do encounter issues, [let me know through GitHub](<../../issues>) and I'll do my best to resolve them.